Operational Skills Needed

 To better evaluate candidates, interview processes should include:

 - Realistic Incident Scenarios: Present candidates with past incidents your team has faced.
-Ask them how they would respond, what steps they would took to identify and resolve the issue.
+Ask them how they would respond, what steps they would take to identify and resolve the issue.
 Understand how they would potentially communicate with stakeholders during the incident.

-- System Monitoring and Alerting: Assess candidates’ familiarity with monitoring tools like Prometheus, Grafana, or Datadog.
+- System Monitoring and Alerting: Assess candidatesʼ familiarity with monitoring tools like Prometheus, Grafana, or Datadog.
 Ask them how they would set up alerts and what metrics they would monitor to ensure system health.
+Don’t settle for textbook answers like “CPU, memory, and latency.”
+Ask why those metrics matter, what thresholds they’d pick, and how they’d avoid alert fatigue.
+A good candidate ties observability to decision-making, not dashboards.

 - Post-Mortem Analysis: Discuss the importance of post-mortem analysis after incidents.
 Ask candidates to describe how they would conduct a post-mortem, identify root causes, and implement measures to prevent recurrence.
+Listen to how they handle accountability: do they focus on learning or blame?
+Engineers with strong operational maturity turn every incident into institutional knowledge, not personal defense.